We will meet you at the airport and then transfer to the Hotel which is close to the shopping center and restaurants.

 This is what Mustang Trek is all about.
 You don’t travel the Mustang Trek, you live the journey throughout.
 It’s a different world up there, like a ‘forbidden’ kingdom tucked away in a remote place, along with the deepest river gorge in the world – the Kali Gandaki and is bordered by some of the highest mountains to be found in the Himalayan range.

 This region is flanked by endless topographic features like canyons, wild rock formation, medieval villages, mysterious palaces, ancient Tibetan gompas, and soaring snow-clad peaks; making the place starkly more beautiful.

 The Mustang trek is one of the best-preserved cultural destinations to be found in all of Himalayas.
 Situated on the border shared by both Nepal and Tibet, access permits are limited to few tourists.
 Travel the less explored Mustang Trek for an unforgettable journey into the heart of this Forbidden Himalayan kingdom.

-The spectacular view of the vast spaces around the Kagbeni, the wind-swept Kali-Gandaki valley and the vast ridges, straggled with high mountains will blow your mind away.
+The spectacular view of the vast spaces around the Kagbeni, the wind-swept Kali-Gandaki valley, and the vast ridges struggled with high mountains will blow your mind away.
 As you make your way through the region, you will be haloed up in divinity by the graceful presence of the brightly painted Buddhist shrines and other ancient-standing enormous monasteries.
-Vistas will include arresting and unusual views of the snow covered Himalayan slopes in the south and an ocean of windswept colors of the desert sunset in the North.
+Vistas will include arresting and unusual views of the snow-covered Himalayan slopes in the south and an ocean of windswept colors of the desert sunset in the North.

 * Exploration of the cultural heritage sites of Kathmandu

-* Visit to the Pokhara Valley – also known as the City of Lakes
+* Visit the Pokhara Valley – also known as the City of Lakes

-* Visit to the ancient monasteries for spiritual peacefulness
+* Visit the ancient monasteries for spiritual peacefulness

 * Mountainous landscapes dominated by ancient myths and legends